 The youngest patients are just two months old.
 Some have very severe clefts.
 These surgeries require a lot of skill from both the surgeon and the anesthetist.

 Sifa, 16, is the oldest patient.
 Her cleft lip had already been treated.
 Unfortunately, that was where her treatment ended.
 For her entire life, Sifa has had to live with an open palate.
-Unfortunately we often see this.
-The parents have their children’s lips closed so that the visible problem is repaired, but the palate is not treated.
+Sadly we often see this.
+The parents have their children’s lips closed so that the visible problem is gone, but the palate is not treated.
 The consequences are fatal.
 As the child grows, so does the cleft.
 Sifa’s cleft palate was huge, approximately 4 x 2 cm.
 The girl cannot eat and drink properly due to the hole in her palate, and she hardly speaks.
 Now she finally receives the treatment she needs to live an unhindered life.
 Her cleft palate is closed in an operation that takes almost three hours.
 Sifa can hardly believe her luck.
 When she leaves, she is able to pronounce her own name.
 For the first time in her life.

 Words of thanks